gabriel-uzquiano/gabriel-uzquiano.github.io/solutions 3.md

    $$
    \{\neg \varphi \to \neg \psi, \neg \varphi \to \psi\} \vdash^\ast \varphi
    $$
-   We need only use two instances of the Deduction Theorem:
+   We need only use two instances of the Deduction Theorem:<br/>

    $$
    \begin{array}{llll}
    \{\neg \varphi \to \neg \psi \} & \vdash^\ast & (\neg \varphi \to \psi) \to \varphi & \\